keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/analytics.md

 ---

 ## Getting Drop and Keys
 Here, you want to make sure you get the proper drop that represents your event.
 To do this, you want to use the drop's `dropId`.
-In order to inlcude the keys in the returned data, ensure that `withKeys` is true.
+In order to include the keys in the returned data, ensure that `withKeys` is true.

 ```js reference